La Dame de Montrose Saint-Estèphe 2019 - Second vin

 Nose

-Aromatic bouquet of fresh blackberries, plums, smoking tobacco, and granite
+An aromatic bouquet of fresh blackberries, plums, smoky tobacco, and granita

-A beautiful substance with ripe, precise, and concentrated tannins.
+A rich wine with ripe, well-defined, and concentrated tannins

 Serve